neuresthetics/neuresthetics/README.md

 - graph‑theoretic reasoning
 - early operator intuitions

-This is the **pre‑formal discovery** stage — the substrate from which everything else emerged.
+This is the **pre‑formal discovery** stage — the substrate through which spinoza_lab is developed, and containing products of it.

 ---